 However, Nazi forces lost the element of surprise, and radar technology eventually helped Britain, and other allies, decisively win the Battle of Britain, and eventually the war.

 Nearly everyone pulled over for speeding has a basic understanding of how radar works in everyday life.
 Just like the early days of radar, the technology is a game changer in more ways than one.
 Modern radar combines advanced dielectric materials, integrated radio frequency semiconductors, digital signal processors, and more to make the systems more compact and capable.
 Instead of seeing just a blip on a primitive screen, modern radar systems often have imaging capability, yielding digitized signals quickly and easily for use with graphical overlays.

 Radars are now used extensively for everything from air traffic control to hurricane and storm detection to even mapping the terrain of other planets.
 For the heavy equipment vital to industries everywhere, radar is essential to saving lives, and saving the day.

-Founded in the post-war era of 1947, Preco first developed the rear-backing system (think beep…beep…beep), now ubiquitous around the world.
-In 2000, Preco patented Pulsed Radar Technology that detects the presence and range of short-range objects through small perturbations in phase, and/or the amplitude of relatively long duration, coherently related transmit pulses.
+Founded in the post-war era of 1947, PRECO first developed the rear-backing system (think beep…beep…beep), now ubiquitous around the world.
+In 2000, PRECO patented Pulsed Radar Technology that detects the presence and range of short-range objects through small perturbations in phase, and/or the amplitude of relatively long duration, coherently related transmit pulses.
 These never-fail radar systems are designed to see into rear and side blind spots even in extreme environments and conditions, unlike any other radar in the industry.
 Part of what differentiates us is the extensive and rigorous testing we put our systems through before they hit the market.
-That way we feel comfortable knowing our radar will work 100% of the time.
+That way we feel comfortable knowing our radar will work 100 percent of the time.